lavuchandu169/APPLIED-RESEARCH-METHODS/README.md

 ## 🚀 Features

 - **Manual Input**: Users can input hospital data (such as patient load, available staff, and equipment in use) to get predictions for optimal resource allocation.
-- **Voice Interaction**: Users can interact with the Virtual Assistant using voice commands for hands-free interaction.
 - **Real-time Recommendations**: Get real-time recommendations for bed allocation, staff optimization, and equipment utilization.
 - **AI-powered Virtual Assistant**: Powered by OpenAI’s ChatGPT, the assistant provides real-time responses and can speak back to users.